regolith-linux/regolith-desktop-website/content/docs/howtos/hide-i3-bar-by-default.md

   Hide i3-bar by default
 ---

-{{< hint danger >}}
+{{< hint warning >}}
-NOTICE: This page was copied from the [Regolith 1.x website](https://regolith-linux.org) and has not been updated for Regolith 2.
-It may contain out of date information.
+Regolith version 3.0 onward replaces "i3-wm" with "wm" in Xresource keys.
+The content on this page has been updated for Regolith 3.0+.
+If you are using an earlier version, use "i3-wm" instead of "wm" in the key names below.
+For example `wm.foo.bar` changes to `i3-wm.foo.bar` for Regolith 1.x and 2.x.
 {{< /hint >}}

 Add the line
 ```
-i3-wm.bar.mode: hide
+wm.bar.mode: hide
 ```
-to `$HOME/.config/regolith2/Xresources` file.
+to `$HOME/.config/regolith3/Xresources` file.
 The next time you log in the bar should be hidden by default.